 As a result, under bankruptcy, you could lose your home, possessions, or business.

 Furthermore, details of your bankruptcy will be made public and your credit rating will be severely affected – possibly beyond repair for the foreseeable future.
 As a result, you will find it difficult to obtain loans or other financial products.

-As bankruptcy should be considered a ‘last resort’, debt consolidation is usually the better option.
-When choosing between these two solutions, you should ask yourself if you can afford to make payments towards your creditors.
+As bankruptcy should be considered a ‘last resort’, a debt consolidation loan may usually be the better option.
+When choosing between these two solutions, you should ask yourself if you can afford to make a monthly payment towards your creditors.

-If the answer is yes (or could be yes once you’ve repaid your creditors) then you should consider debt consolidation.
+If the answer is yes (or could be yes once you’ve repaid your creditors) then you should consider a debt consolidation loan.

 As bankruptcy can drastically affect your life, it’s may be worth obtaining professional debt advice before committing to this.Get debt help